-The Sacramento Public Library Authority is the fourth largest library system in California serving the public in the City and County of Sacramento, as well as the cities of Citrus Heights, Elk Grove, Galt, Isleton and Rancho Cordova.
-The Sacramento Public Library operates 28 libraries, including a Central Library in downtown Sacramento, and serves a total population of 1,373,874.
-The collection of nearly two million items is used by more than 675,000 library card holding residents, and 7.7 million items circulated in 2010.
+The Sacramento Public Library Authority is the fourth largest library system in California, serving the public in the City and County of Sacramento, as well as in the cities of Citrus Heights, Elk Grove, Galt, Isleton and Rancho Cordova.
+The Sacramento Public Library operates 28 libraries, including a Central Library in downtown Sacramento and two bookmobiles, and serves a total estimated population of 1.4 million.
+The collection consists of more than 1.5 million print and digital items.

 Responsibility for Selection

 The responsibility for the selection of library materials rests ultimately with the Library Director.
 Under the Director’s guidance, the professional staff has responsibility for the selection of materials.
 All staff members and the general public are encouraged to recommend materials for consideration.
 The library collection shall be an unbiased and diverse source of information, representing as many viewpoints as possible.

 The Sacramento Public Library selects materials for all ages and relies extensively on professional review sources.
 Material is not excluded because of the race, nationality, religion, gender, sexual orientation, or political and social views of the author.
 Inclusion of materials does not imply agreement with or endorsement of content.